Code of Accepted Farming Practice for the Welfare of Cattle

-- Each feedlot should, in consultation with an experienced veterinarian with specialist skills in feedlot medicine, and in accordance with State laws, develop and operate its own specific health management programme which will provide for the particular needs of the feeding programmes proposed for the site.
-The programme will include policy on arrival procedures, drug use, feeding, general handling and record keeping.
+- Each feedlot should, in consultation with an experienced veterinarian with specialist skills in feedlot medicine, and in accordance with State laws, develop and operate its own specific health management program which will provide for the particular needs of the feeding programs proposed for the site.
+The program will include policy on arrival procedures, drug use, feeding, general handling and record keeping.
 These issues will also be covered in the Animal Care Statement.

-- Livestock personnel should be thoroughly familiar with the management programme and trained accordingly.
-Feedlots are to maintain sufficient numbers of trained and experienced staff to cater adequately for all provisions of the established health management programme on a 7 day a week basis.
+- Livestock personnel should be thoroughly familiar with the management program and trained accordingly.
+Feedlots are to maintain sufficient numbers of trained and experienced staff to cater adequately for all provisions of the established health management program on a 7 day a week basis.

 - The transportation of cattle to and from the feedlot should be carried out in accordance with established State code or the National Code of Practice for the Land Transport of Cattle.
 Special attention should be paid to recommendations relating to the standard of transport equipment, loading densities and rest stops for long distances.